Monday, November 21, 2011

 With these two classic desserts as inspiration, I created my own egg-free and dairy-free dessert.
 These pumpkin spice cupcakes are so moist and so delicious, they're the perfect finale to any Thanksgiving feast.
 They're filled with warm aromatic spices like cinnamon, ginger, nutmeg and cloves.
 It smells and tastes like the holidays just biting into one of these cupcakes.
 I actually made mini cupcakes this weekend when I met up with some friends and they were just the right size to eat with our coffee and tea.
 They were also the perfect size for the kids.

 I have two options for the frosting because my youngest has a dairy allergy.
-The first one is an adaptation of the cream cheese filling I love from Libby's pumpkin roll and the second one is my go-to vanilla frosting for any of my allergy-free/vegan cupcakes.
+The first one is my dairy-free vanilla frosting for any of my allergy-free/vegan cupcakes and the second one is my favorite cream cheese frosting.
 You can sprinkle a little bit of cinnamon on top to make them look a bit more festive.

 I hope you'll try these pumpkin spice cupcakes and I hope you have a wonderful Thanksgiving!